Bread Dad

 • The tips below are designed to help bread machine “novices” and those who haven’t touched their bread machine in years.

 • This recipe is NOT for 1 lb capacity bread machines.
 Please check the capacity of your bread machine before making this recipe.
 This recipe helps you to create 1.5 lb and 2 lb bread loaves.
-If you have a small bread machine (i.e. a bread machine that has only a capacity for 1 lb breads), you will be unable to make this recipe.
+If you have a small bread machine (e.g. a bread machine that has only a capacity for 1 lb breads), you will be unable to make this recipe.
 The loaf will be too large for your machine and overflow the bread pan (and the top is likely to collapse).
-An example of a bread machine with only a 1 lb capacity is the Zojirushi Home Bakery Mini Breadmaker (model BB-HAC10).

 • To make this bread look more “authentic”, I like to sprinkle some old fashioned oatmeal flakes on the top of the dough after the bread machine has finished its final kneading cycle.
 I use old fashioned oatmeal (versus instant oatmeal) in order to get large oatmeal flakes.
 Of course, for safety, I wear oven mitts & don’t put my hands inside the bread machine.

-• If this oatmeal bread is too plain for your family, you can add some dried fruit such as raisins, dried cranberries, dried blueberries, etc.
+• If this bread maker oatmeal bread is too plain for your family, you can add some dried fruit such as raisins, dried cranberries, dried blueberries, etc.

 • This oatmeal bread recipe uses plain “old fashioned” oat flakes (oatmeal) because they are less processed & have larger flakes than “one minute” or instant oats.
 However, you can use unflavored one minute/instant oats (oatmeal) as a substitute if you are out of old fashioned oat flakes.